 limits based on the results of the technology review.
 17 EPA did not propose any changes to the 2020 residual risk review.
 The proposed rule is focused on reducing the emission standard for filterable particulate matter, tightening emission limits for mercury for certain coal plants, and strengthening emissions monitoring requirements.
-The compliance period for proposed emission limits will be 3 years after the effective date of the final rule, which is expected next year.
-EPA estimates that the proposed rule would result numerous control upgrades, the retirement of 500 MW of coal-fired capacity nationally by 2028, and up to 0.1% increase in energy prices nationally.
+The compliance period for proposed emission limits will be three years after the effective date of the final rule, which is expected next year.
+EPA estimates that the proposed rule would result in numerous control upgrades, the retirement of 500 megawatts (MW) of coal-fired capacity nationally by 2028, and up to a 0.1% increase in energy prices nationally.

 The Reclassification of Major Sources as Area Sources under Section 112 of the Clean Air Act was promulgated on November 19, 2020, allowing a "major source" of hazardous air pollutants to reclassify as an "area source" at any time upon reducing its emissions and "potential to emit" to below the major source thresholds.
-Major Sources have higher emissions of hazardous air pollutants than area sources, therefore, are subject to different requirements that only apply to major sources.
-In general, area sources are any source of hazardous air pollutants that is not a major source.
-Pursuant to the Executive Order, EPA is reviewing the final rule and plans to publish for comments a notice of proposed rulemaking either suspending, revising, or rescinding the 2020 rule.
+Major sources have higher emissions of hazardous air pollutants than area sources.
+Therefore, they are subject to different requirements that only apply to major sources.
+In general, an area source is any source of hazardous air pollutants that is not a major source.
+Pursuant to the executive order, EPA is reviewing the final rule and plans to publish for comments a notice of proposed rulemaking either suspending, revising, or rescinding the 2020 rule.